dblock/code.dblock.org/_posts/2017/2017-10-29-how-to-do-startup-technical-due-diligence.markdown

 tags: [technology, vcs]
 comments: true
 ---
 As CTO I've gone through many rounds of technical due diligence with venture capital firms, and have done a few of these from the other side as a consultant.
-There's a lot of information online, including [this excellent blog post](https://blog.pasker.net/2007/08/28/a-high-tech-entrepreneurs-guide-to-surviving-technical-due-diligence) by Bob Pasker, an industry veteran, on the former, but not much on the latter other than [this old checklist](http://glemak.pbworks.com/w/page/5500952/techdd).
+There's a lot of information online, including [this excellent blog post](https://blog.pasker.net/2007/08/28/a-high-tech-entrepreneurs-guide-to-surviving-technical-due-diligence) by Bob Pasker on the former, but not much on the latter other than [this old checklist](http://glemak.pbworks.com/w/page/5500952/techdd) by Mike Dunn, both industry veteran CTOs.

 If you're doing technical due diligence for a VC for an investment or an M&A process from the acquiring side, this post is for you.